Euphoria’s Season 2 Makeup Looks Are Made To Be Recreated

 Euphoria is back in all its glam and gory glory.
-The HBO show continues its chokehold on Gen Z with its thrilling storylines, completely impractical but iconic outfits, and throngs of beloved actors and actresses (like our very own Aussie Jacob Elordi) keeping viewers on their toes.
+The HBO show continues its chokehold on Gen Z with its thrilling storylines, completely impractical but iconic outfits, and throngs of beloved actors and actresses keeping viewers on their toes.

 Hair and makeup have always taken centre stage in our conversations about Euphoria; #euphoriamakeup on TikTok has 867 million views and counting.
 Season 1's beauty styling proved to be a major hit — glitter, OTT eyeshadow, and block graphic colours took over our social media feeds and runways — and while it would've been easy enough to continue a formula that was proven to work, Euphoria's makeup designer Doniella Davy decided to shake things up for Season 2.